– please call for details.

 Open Day season is now running so;

-- Start with what you think interests you most, and review how it relates to your strengths/talents and what you’d like to be good at and/or skills you’d like to acquire – if you’re not sure what you’d prefer ask your family, friends, take interest/aptitude tests, talk to your Guidance Counsellor
+- Start with what you think interests you most (asking how it relates to your strengths/talents), what you’d like to be good at and/or skills you’d like to acquire – if you’re not sure what you’d prefer just ask your family, friends, take interest/aptitude tests, talk to your Guidance Counsellor

 - Find out where you can do it

-- Check out their Open Day website for scheduled talks & tours – Plan your day to ensure you get the most from it
+- Check out their Open Day Schedule for talks & tours – Plan your day using this schedule & map to ensure you get the most from it

-- Review the online course info and jot down anything you’re unsure about – you will want these to be answered at the open day
+- Review the online course details and jot down anything you’re unsure about – you will want these queries to be answered at the open day

-- Share your insights with your family & friends to clarify your feelings about your choices
+- Share your insights & experiences with your family & friends – this is the bit that helps you clarify your feelings about these choices before you make a final commitment

 Do yourself a favour, get stuck into the task now.
 Get informed & set yourself a definite goal.
 It’s time to get ready.

-You’ll feel better, more determined and in control of your own destiny
+You’ll feel better, more purposeful and in control of your own destiny

 It’s your choice – You live & work with your decisions.